How to Make An Email With A Custom Domain

 Add your custom email address and click “Next”

-4. Add your email account by filling in the required fields (incoming server, outgoing server, username, and password).
-Make sure to tick all the boxes except the last one (Archive incoming messages).
+4. Provide the required details for your account (incoming server, outgoing server, username, and password).
+Make sure to check all relevant boxes except the last one (Archive incoming messages).

 Enter the details and lick "Add Account"

-5. Next, you’ll be asked if you want to send emails using your custom email address.
-If you want to do so, check the first option and click on “Next”
+5. You will be asked if you want to send emails from your new address.
+If you do, select the first option and click “Next.”

 Tick the first option and click Next